Configuring a pipeline

 Changing the basic information

-You can change the name of the Pipeline App in the Basic Information pane.
+You can change the Pipeline App Name and/or Pipeline Description in the Basic Information pane of App Settings.

 Proceed as follows